Annemarie Schwarzenbach: Life

 Annemarie Schwarzenbach was born in the city of Zurich, Switzerland.
 When she was four, the family moved to the Bocken Estate in Horgen, near Lake Zurich, where she grew up.
 Her father, Alfred, was a wealthy businessman in the silk industry.
 Her mother, Renée Schwarzenbach-Wille, the daughter of the Swiss general Ulrich Wille and descended from German aristocracy, was a prominent hostess, Olympic equestrian sportswoman and amateur photographer.
 Her father tolerated her mother's bisexuality.

 From an early age, she began to dress and act like a boy, a behaviour not discouraged by her parents and that she retained all her life.
 In fact, in later life, she was often mistaken for a young man.

 At her private school in Zurich she studied mainly German, history and music, neglecting the other subjects.
 She liked dancing and was a keen piano player, but her heart was set on becoming a writer.
 She studied in Zürich and Paris and earned her doctorate in history at the University of Zurich at the age of 23.
 She started writing while still a student.
-Shortly after completing her studies, she published her first novella Freunde um Bernhard (Bernhard's Circle), which was well received.
+Shortly after completing her studies, she published her first novella Freunde um Bernhard (Friends of Bernhard), which was well received.

 In 1930, she made contact with Erika and Klaus Mann (daughter and son of Thomas Mann).
 She was fascinated by Erika's charm and self-confidence.
 A relationship developed, which much to Schwarzenbach's disappointment did not last long (Erika had her eye on another woman: the actress Therese Giehse), although they always remained friends.
 Still smarting from Erika's rejection, she spent the following years in Berlin.
 There she found a soulmate in Klaus Mann and became a frequent visitor to the family Mann's house.
 With Klaus, she started using drugs.
 She led a fast life in the bustling, decadent, artistic city that was Berlin towards the close of the Weimar Republic.
 She lived in Westend, drove fast cars and threw herself into the Berlin night-life.
 "She lived dangerously.
 She drank too much.
 She never went to sleep before dawn", recalled her friend Ruth Landshoff.
 Her androgynous beauty fascinated and attracted both men and women.